rpdav/nixos/pi.md

 Rebooting again and hitting escape during bootloader process seemed to make it work.
 Hard to know what's going on because display doesn't initialize right away.

+### remote deploy on separate flake
+need `boot.binfmt.emulatedSystems = [ "aarch64-linux" ];` to allow emulation.

+starting with just native `nixos-rebuild` tooling; I'm not sure how nixos apply would work here yet.

+That seemed to work, although I couldn't ssh in as root. used regular user and sudo

+### Bring into main config

 ### Flesh out rpi config

 ## Bring into main config